buildwithgrove/path/README.md

 ## User Data

-By default, PATH does not associate user data with service requests.
+By default, PATH does not associate user data with service requests (i.e. relays).

-You may opt to enable user data config to unlock the ability to associate a user with a service request.
+You may opt to enable user data config to unlock the ability to associate a specific user with a particular service request.

 This is required for:

-- User specified app settings
+- User-specified app settings (e.g. XXX)
-- Metering and billing of service requests
+- Metering and billing of service requests (e.g. charging users $2 per 1 million requests)
-- Rate limiting of service requests by throughput and/or capacity
+- Rate limiting of service requests by throughput (e.g. 30 req / second) and/or capacity (e.g. 1M req / month)

 ### Updated Endpoint

-Enabling user data will modify the endpoint for service requests to require a user app ID identifier at the end of the URL path.
+Enabling user data will modify the endpoint for service requests to require a user app identifier at the end of the URL path.

 For example: